desiredpersona/blog-old/_posts/2017-07-05-how-to-install-wordpress-hosting.md

 Once you’ve logged into your Bluehost account, select the “hosting” menu, then select the “cpanel” menu.
 Scroll down to the section titled “website” and choose the “One-Click Installs” button.

-{% include figure image_path="/assets/images/bluehost-cpanel.png" alt="Bluehost Cpanel" caption="Bluehost Cpanel" %}{: .w-100 .tc}
+{% include figure image_path="/assets/images/bluehost-cpanel.png" alt="Bluehost Cpanel" caption="Bluehost Cpanel" %}

 This will take you to a page inside MOJO Marketplace called “Install Websites and Applications”.
 The “Blogs & Website Builders” category section is at the very top, so all you have to do here is click on the WordPress icon.

-{% include figure image_path="/assets/images/mojo-marketplace.png" alt="MOJO Marketplace" caption="MOJO Marketplace" %}{: .w-100 .tc}
+{% include figure image_path="/assets/images/mojo-marketplace.png" alt="MOJO Marketplace" caption="MOJO Marketplace" %}

 This will open the installation window.
 Click on the green “Install” button that will start the WordPress installation process.

-{% include figure image_path="/assets/images/wordpress-install.png" alt="WordPress install" caption="WordPress install" %}{: .w-100 .tc}
+{% include figure image_path="/assets/images/wordpress-install.png" alt="WordPress install" caption="WordPress install" %}

 **Step 1:** Choose where you want to install WordPress.
 This can be any domain on your account, or a subdomain or a folder for one of your domains.

-{% include figure image_path="/assets/images/wordpress-install-location.png" alt="WordPress install location" caption="WordPress install location" %}{: .w-100 .tc}
+{% include figure image_path="/assets/images/wordpress-install-location.png" alt="WordPress install location" caption="WordPress install location" %}

 Next, click on “Check Domain,” which will make sure the domain is assigned and pointing to your account.